Education Excellence

 Average Grade Achieved at KS5

-These figures (drawn from 2019 exam data) tell you the average grade and average points that Wyke students achieved per A level entry from nearly 1,600 entries..
+This information drawn from the 2023 data tell you the average and average points that Wyke students achieved per A level entry from nearly 1,600 entries.

 Student Destination

-In 2021, 787 UCAS application forms were sent.
+In 2023, 768 UCAS application forms were sent, with 732 (95%) of students receiving offers.
+Overall 73% of our level three students progressed onto university, 10% above the average for England.
 At Wyke, we have a team of staff to guide students through the university application process.
 For those students who wish to look at alternative post-college routes, we have staff to guide them towards high apprenticeships, vocational training courses and employment.

 An official report shows that 33% of former Wyke students, who graduated in 2019, achieved a first class degree classification.
 The Higher Education Statistics Agency (HESA) report, published by the Sixth Form Colleges Association, reveals that the academic performance of Wyke students, who progressed onto university, achieved higher than any other sector average.